tavip/linux/Documentation/labs/deferred_work.rst

    seconds_value = jiffies_value / HZ ;

-The kernel mantains a counter that contains the number of jiffies since the last boot, which can be accessed via the :c:type:`jiffies` global variable or macro.
+The kernel mantains a counter that contains the number of jiffies since the last boot, which can be accessed via the :c:macro:`jiffies` global variable or macro.
 We can use it to calculate a time in the future for timers: